Topics » Nutrition Science » Is a High-Fat Diet Healthy? What the Science Says

 High Fat Diet Myths

-If you’re looking for a more comprehensive list of foods that are allowed by this particular keto doctor, unfortunately, you’re going to have to pay for it.[5]
+If you’re looking for a more comprehensive list of foods that are allowed by this particular keto doctor, you’re going to have to pay for it.[5]

-Physical and Emotional Discomfort
+3. Physical and Emotional Discomfort

-The physical discomfort of the diet—which might in the short term include, “headache, fatigue, nausea, dizziness, ‘brain fog,’ gastrointestinal discomfort, decreased energy, feeling faint, and heartbeat alterations,” a smattering of side effects that fall under the general umbrella term of “keto flu”—is only one component of what a keto dieter might feel.[7]
-There are also familiar emotional reasons, which are conveniently listed in the sales pitch of the course mentioned above:
+The physical discomfort of the diet—which might in the short term include “headache, fatigue, nausea, dizziness, ‘brain fog,’ gastrointestinal discomfort, decreased energy, feeling faint, and heartbeat alterations,” a smattering of side effects that fall under the general umbrella term of “keto flu”—is only one component of what a keto dieter might feel.[7]
+There are also familiar emotional discomforts, which are conveniently listed in the sales pitch of the course mentioned above:

-“you’re stuck… you’re doing everything right but the stubborn weight still won’t budge… you’re confused… you feel frustrated, disappointed, and demoralized… you’re overwhelmed… it’s disheartening to watch other people lose fat… you’re running out of hope that keto will ever work for you.”[8]
+“You’re stuck . . .
+You’re doing everything right but the stubborn weight still won’t budge . . .
+You’re confused . . .
+You feel frustrated, disappointed, and demoralized . . .
+You’re overwhelmed . . .
+It’s disheartening to watch other people lose fat . . .
+You’re running out of hope that keto will ever work for you.”[8]

-The average dieter will require 6–12 months to learn how to follow the ketogenic diet, but how many people will persist during and beyond that learning period?
+The average dieter may require six to twelve months to learn how to follow the ketogenic diet, but how many people will persist during and beyond that learning period?
 According to a researcher at Louisiana State University, six months is about as long as most people last on a diet, an amount of time that decreases significantly when the plan restricts entire food groups, as in the type of ketogenic diet proposed above.[9]

 High Fat Diet Myths

-Every year, competitive eaters from around the world arrive on Coney Island to see how many hot dogs and buns they can eat in 10 minutes.[16],[17] The competition this year was televised on ESPN.
-The winner, it might surprise you to know, did not come as a surprise to anyone in the know.
-Joey Chestnut (nicknamed Jaws) has won 15 of the last 16 competitions, and this year, with a tally of 63 hot dogs and buns, he defended his title.
+How much food could a person eat before reaching 37,500 calories?
+Every year, competitive eaters from around the world arrive on Coney Island to see how many hot dogs and buns they can eat in ten minutes.[16][17]
+The competition has been televised on ESPN.
+The winner a few years ago was a man named Joey Chestnut (nicknamed Jaws), who at that time had won fifteen of the last sixteen competitions and who defended his title that year with a tally of sixty-three hot dogs and buns.
 The hot dog used for the competition (Nathan’s Famous) contains 150 calories, and the average bun is no more than around 150 calories.[18]
 That means Joey only ate around 18,900 calories.
 If he wanted to reach 37,500 calories, he would have to eat 125 hot dogs and buns.
 But of course, if on a ketogenic diet—“Hold the bun, please”—he would actually have to eat around 250 hot dogs.

 References